Jhomar1158-ux/Jhomar1158-ux/README.md

 - [Tollkit](https://github.com/TollKit/tollkit)

-  Electronic system that has Face mask, Vaccination card, Temperature less than 38.5, University Card detection, Use alcohol gel and connects in real time with a Web Platform for the visualization of data and history of people who entered.
+  [Open Source Project] Electronic system that has Face mask, Vaccination card, Temperature less than 38.5, University Card detection, Use alcohol gel and connects in real time with a Web Platform for the visualization of data and history of people who entered.
 In this way, staff can avoid performing repetitive tasks that could lead to injury or fatigue.

 - [Programming Camps](https://github.com/Edullka-Platform/edullka-platform)